 Dustin Lance Black is a screenwriter, producer, director and social activist, having won the Academy Award and two WGA Awards for Best Original Screenplay for Milk, the biopic of the late civil rights activist Harvey Milk starring Sean Penn.
 He is also a founding board member of the American Foundation for Equal Rights (AFER) which successfully led the Federal Case against Prop 8 in CA with lawyers David Boise and Ted Olson, and continues to work for LGBT equality today.

 In 2012 Black merged his passions with 8 a new play based on the Federal Prop 8 trial.
 Black’s LA cast included George Clooney, Brad Pitt, Martin Sheen, Kevin Bacon and John C. Reilly.
 The play was broadcast live and continues to break viewership records online.
-Hundreds of original productions are now scheduled across the United States.
+8 has now been staged over 400 times in all 50 states and 8 countries.

 An honors graduate of UCLA’s School of Film and Television, Black began his career as an art director and quickly transitioned to directing documentaries and commercials.
 Black’s documentaries On the Bus (2001) and My Life with Count Dracula (2003) debuted to acclaim and lead to a successful stint producing and directing TLC and BBC’s hit program Faking It, which received notices for its unflinching sociological commentaries.